The Rt. Rev’d. David C. Rice

 In 2010, Anna was called to serve as Rector of St. Mark’s Episcopal Church in Hood River, Oregon.
 At St. Mark’s, she served on Diocesan Council and Standing Committee, and the Futures Committee.
 Anna was Chair of the Hood River Warming Shelter (now Hood River Shelter Services) and the coordinator for the Emergency Voucher Program.

-Since 2011, Anna has been working on her PhD in the Religion and Philosophy, with a specialization in Women’s Spirituality through California Institute of Integral Studies.
-It is her hope to begin writing her dissertation in the fall of 2017.
+In the spring of 2011, Anna began working on her PhD in the Religion and Philosophy, with a specialization in Women’s Spirituality through California Institute of Integral Studies.
+She graduated in May 2018 and her dissertation, Modeled After Mary: A Feminist Collaborative Inquiry Exploring Mary as a Heuristic Concept for Women in the Episcopal Church was published as a book in July of the same year.

-Ellen Meyer services the Episcopal Diocese of San Joaquin as the Administrator.
-As part of the diocesan staff, Ellen serves the Bishop and Canon and works with the Treasurer and Chancellor.
+Ellen Meyer services The Episcopal Diocese of San Joaquin as the Administrator.
+As part of the diocesan staff, Ellen serves the Bishop and works with the Canon, Treasurer and Chancellor.
 Ellen is responsible for the office management serving the needs of clergy and lay.
-She currently is the coordinator of the Diocesan Congregational Peer Review Committee and the B+E+S+T (Bishop Executive Secretaries Together) Province Representative for Province VIII.
+She currently is the coordinator of the Diocesan Parish Audit Review Committee and the B+E+S+T Province Representative for Province VIII.

 Ellen grew up in Sacramento, California and attended St. Matthew’s Episcopal Church where her family was very active.
-Ellen received an Associated Arts degree from American River Junior College, and a Bachelor of Science Degree in Business Administration-Management at Humboldt State University.
+Ellen received an Associated Arts degree from American River Junior College, Sacramento, CA and a Bachelor of Science Degree in Business Administration-Management at Humboldt State University, Arcata, CA.

 Ellen enjoys volunteering in the community.
-She has been a member of the League of Women Voters of Stanislaus County for 23 years and served as President 2007-2010.
+She has been a member of the League of Women Voters of Stanislaus County since 1993 and served as President 2007-2010.
 Ellen is an active Rotarian with Modesto Rotary Club and is a graduate of the Modesto Chamber’s Leadership Modesto program.
 Ellen has served on the Modesto Salary Setting Committee created as part of the Modesto City Charter Review.
-Ellen enjoys history and is in a history book club, the arts, and gardening.
-She has two children, now young adults, Derek and Carolyn.
+Ellen enjoys the arts, gardening, history and is in a history book club.
+She has two children, now young adults, Derek and Carolyn and a precious granddaughter, Eren.